 For one, people are rushing to the cities at an unprecedented pace.
 According to a WHO report from 2014, more than half of the world’s population lives in urban areas, almost twice as much as 1950.
 The comparison looks even scarier in numbers: between these two years, the urban population has grown from 746 million to 3.9 billion!
 By 2050, it is expected that at least two thirds of the people will live in the cities.
 Only, there’s not enough space – even as it is.

-Given these factors, we need some better way to construct our future cities which eliminate many disadvantages of steel and concrete.
+All in all, we need to find some better way to construct the cities of our future; a way that is simultaneously cheap and yet eliminates the numerous disadvantages posed by the use of steel and concrete.
 And the scientists at Cambridge University may have found just the right material.

-She believes that in order to truly change our environment for the better, we should consider completely revolutionizing our methods of construction.
-Lots of energy is wasted in the production of steel and concrete, with maintenance required even after building structures from it.
+Dr Oyen believes that in order to truly change our environment for the better, we should consider revolutionizing our methods of construction.

-“What we’re trying to do is to rethink the way that we make things,” says Michelle Oyen, Bioengineer at Cambridge.
+“What we’re trying to do is to rethink the way that we make things,” she says.
 “Engineers tend to throw energy at problems, whereas nature throws information at problems – they fundamentally do things differently.”

 “Just because we can make all of our buildings out of concrete and steel doesn’t mean we should.”
 Michelle Oyen, Bioengineer at Cambridge.